A Guide to May Morning in Oxford

 Some students used to then finish their celebrations by jumping off of Magdalen Bridge, but this tradition was banned in recent years due to the amount of injuries being incurred.

 Want to learn more about the unique traditions that are celebrated in Oxford?
-Check out our History of Oxford series of blogs to learn more about the historic city.
+Check out our History of Oxford series of articles to learn more about the historic city.